johnstaveley/SecurityEssentials/Developer README.md

 In order to get the acceptance tests running on the CI server I have included the 32 bit version of GeckoDriver.exe in the project.
 If you use Firefox 64bit, you will need to replace this with the 64 bit version
 Secure DevOps Kit for Azure (AzSK).
 Documentation is here: https://github.com/azsk/DevOpsKit-docs and here: https://azsk.azurewebsites.net/03-Security-In-CICD/Readme.html#enable-azsk-extension-for-your-vsts-1
+	Azure_SQLDatabase_AuthZ_Use_AAD_Admin - switched off because we don't run an AD server Azure_SQLDatabase_Audit_Enable_Threat_Detection_Server - switched off because threat detection is enabled at the server level and so doesn't need to be enabled at the database level
-Recaptcha repository: https://github.com/tanveery/recaptcha-net, Documentation: https://github.com/tanveery/recaptcha-net/blob/master/README.md
+	Azure_AppService_BCDR_Use_Multiple_Instances - ok to have 1 instance for the integration Recaptcha repository: https://github.com/tanveery/recaptcha-net, Documentation: https://github.com/tanveery/recaptcha-net/blob/master/README.md